About syndromes without a name (SWAN)

 Doctors think that most syndromes without a name (SWAN) are caused by problems in a child’s genes.

-Diagnosis of syndromes without a name (SWAN)
+When genetic disorders can’t be diagnosed: syndromes without a name (SWAN)

 When doctors think that a child has a genetic disorder, they might recommend genetic testing to look for abnormalities or changes in the genes.